metal3-io/ironic-image/README.md

    inspection. (default `default,logs`)
 - `HTTPD_ENABLE_SENDFILE` - Whether to activate the EnableSendfile apache
    directive for httpd `(default, false)`
+- `IRONIC_CONDUCTOR_HOST` - Host name of the current conductor (only makes sense to change for a multinode setup).
+Defaults to the IP address used for provisioning.

 The ironic configuration can be overridden by various environment variables.
 The following can serve as an example: